 I had the flu vaccination last year.
 Do I need another one this year?

-Yes, the flu vaccine for this winter provides protection against a different strain of flu from last year’s.
-For this reason, even if you were vaccinated last year, you should be vaccinated again this year if it’s recommended for you.
+Yes, the flu vaccine for this winter provides protection against a different strain of flu from last year.
+You should be vaccinated again this year to protect you from this year’s strain if it is recommended for you.

 We have a number of clinics across the country where you can have your flu vaccination.
 You can find more information on getting a free NHS flu vaccine with Pharmacy2U here or visit the flu pages on the NHS website.